libbymiller/libbybot_eleven/server/README.md

     cd RTCMultiConnection
     npm install --production

-Replace the default server with the one in this in this github.
+Replace the default server with the one in this in this github, replacing "yourserver" with your server's name.

 Add a new directory 'libbybot', and add the html and javascript files from this github repo directory into that directory.